emscripten-core/emscripten/docs/process.md

 (If you are packaging the older fastcomp backend instead of the wasm backend, you don't need wasm-ld or wasm2js, and you do need llvm-link and opt.)

-You also need to set up the `~/.emscripten` file for your users.
+You also need to set up a `.emscripten` config file for your users.
 Emscripten will try to do so on first run if such a file does not exist; the simplest thing is to look at those contents, edit the paths as needed if anything is wrong, and then use that file.
-(You can also look at how the emsdk generates the `.emscripten` file, which it does at the `activate step.)
+(You can also look at how the emsdk generates the `.emscripten` file, which it does at the `activate` step.)
 Some of the key values in that file include:

  * `LLVM_ROOT`: The path to the LLVM binaries.
  * `BINARYEN_ROOT`: The path to binaryen (the binaries are expected in `/bin` under there; note that despite the name this differs from `LLVM_ROOT` which points directly to the binaries).
  * `NODE_JS`: The path to Node.js, which is needed internally.

+Shipping this config file inside the emscripten directory is the simplest way to ensure it won't interfere with any config file that user might have in thier home directory.

 ## Ports